Longmont: A Growing Hub for Food Truck Entrepreneurs

 At Zion Foodtrucks, we build custom food trucks that meet Boulder County’s exacting standards from the ground up.
 Our builds incorporate BCPH-compliant plumbing systems, properly positioned handwashing stations, commercial-grade refrigeration, and fire safety equipment that passes Longmont inspections without rework.
 We have helped operators across the Front Range get on the road faster and with fewer headaches.

 Planning to launch a food truck in Longmont or anywhere in Boulder County?
 Call 720-209-2653 or visit zionfoodtrucks.com for a free consultation.
-We will help you navigate the permitting process and deliver a truck that is built to pass every inspection the first time.
+We will help you work through the permitting process and deliver a truck that is built to pass every inspection the first time.

 Longmont Food Truck Licensing Contacts